wyxfhb/Open-Xml-LabVIEW/README.md

 # OpenXML LabVIEW

-A lightweight wrapper for reading `.xlsx` Excel files using Open XML.
+A lightweight wrapper for creating and reading `.xlsx` Excel files using Open XML.
 This wrapper is tested against OpenXML version 3.3.0 and .NET Framework 4.6.

 ## Prerequisites